 It’s a December Sunday in North London and it’s snowing.
 Hard.
-Well, hard by UK standards, but it’s pretty decent quality and the snowballs have been flying all morning.
+Well, hard by UK standards, but the snow is of a pretty decent quality and the snowballs have been flying all morning.
 Of course we don’t have a snow shovel because it never snows in London.
-Except for when it does, I guess.
+Except for when it does.
 It’s one of the things I was worried the kids would miss out on when we moved from New Jersey (lots of waist-high snow) to London (the occasional flake).
-What is childhood without snow days, school closures, snow forts and angels, hot cocoa with marshmallows, icicles in your hair and red, chapped, frozen hands that could only be fully warmed by standing over a roaring stove fire for at least 10 minutes?
+What is childhood without snow days, school closures, snow forts and angels, hot cocoa with marshmallows, icicles in your hair and red, chapped, frozen hands that can only be fully warmed by standing over a roaring stove flame for at least 10 minutes?